Ellen José: Legacy

+Ellen José Memorial Foundation

-The Ellen José Memorial Foundation was established in 2018 to ensure Ellen José’s legacy continues.
-Ellen’s wish was to promote reconciliation and to assist young female artists.
+The Ellen José Memorial Foundation was established in 2018 to ensure Ellen José's legacy continues.
+Ellen's wish was to promote reconciliation and to assist young female artists.

+Ellen José Student Reconciliation Awards

 Beginning in 2018, the Ellen José Student Reconciliation Awards are aimed at Bayside primary and secondary school students and bring awareness of reconciliation to young people through art and writing.
-Entrants are asked to interpret "What Reconciliation means through their eyes" in their artwork or writing piece.
+Entrants are asked to interpret "What Reconciliation means through their eyes" in their artwork or writing piece and the finalist pieces are displayed at Bayside City Council.

+Ellen José Art Award for Young Women

-In 2022 the inaugural Ellen José Art Award for Young Women was held.
+In 2022 the inaugural Ellen José Art Award for Young Women was held at Bayside Gallery.
 It is a triennial, non-acquisitive art award and is a joint initiative of the Ellen José Memorial Foundation and Bayside City Council to promote young female artists (18–35 years) during a critical time in their career.

+The finalists for the 2022 Ellen José Art Award for Young Women were Moorina Bonini, Elham Eshraghian-Haakansson, Hannah Gartside, Nadia Hernández, Annika Romeyn and Emma Singer.
+The awards were judged by Max Delany, Artistic Director & CEO, Australian Centre for Contemporary Art (ACCA) and Professor Marcia Langton AM, Associate Provost at the University of Melbourne, the joint winners were Moorina Bonini and Elham Eshraghian-Haakansson.

+The finalists for the 2025 Ellen José Art Award for Young Women are MeiMei Hodgkinson, Clare Jaque Vasquez, Casey Jeffery, Jenna Lee, Amalia Lindo and Jacqui Shelton.
+The awards are to be judged by Kelly Gellatly, independent curator, and Sophie Gerhard, Curator, Australian and First Nations Art, National Gallery of Victoria.

+Rising festival

+In June 2024, Ellen José's work Reach out and touch – distance and time was featured on a "First Peoples Melbourne Art Tram", presented as part of the RISING: festival in Melbourne.